Duke Yin of Lu: Reign

 Duke Yin's reign began by his creating goodwill with Lu's neighbours.
 In spring 722 BC, Duke Yin swore a covenant with the Viscount of Zhu at Mie (蔑).
 In the autumn of the same year, he swore a covenant with Song at Su (宿), which, according to the Zuo Zhuan, was Lu's first diplomatic contact with that state.
 The next year, in spring 721 BC, Duke Yin met with a Rong tribe at Qian (潛) to restore the good relations that had existed during the reign of Duke Hui.
 The Rong asked Duke Yin to swear a covenant, but Duke Yin refused.
 However, Duke Yin eventually agreed to a covenant in the autumn of the same year, conducting the ceremonies at Tang (唐).

 In 719 BC, Prince Zhouyu of Wey usurped the Wey throne by murdering Duke Huan of Wey, his elder brother.
 Soon after, in order to establish his legitimacy, he forged an alliance with the nearby powers, Song, Chen, and Cai to attack Zheng, which had been on unfriendly terms with Wey for generations.
 After multiple expeditions during the year, in autumn Duke Shang of Song sent an envoy to Lu to seek support.
-Although Duke Yin declined to provide support, Prince Hui (翬; also known as Yufu - 羽父) reinforced the allied army with a force despite the Duke's prohibition.
+Although Duke Yin declined to provide support, Prince Hui (翬; also known as Yufu or 羽父) reinforced the allied army with a force despite the Duke's prohibition.
 Later in the same year, Zhouyu's forces were defeated and, failing to garner support, Zhouyu was captured and executed.

 In spring 718 BC, Duke Yin planned to visit the fisheries at Tang (唐), a place near the Lu border.
 This attracted strong complaint from his uncle Zang Xibo, who remonstrated that "a ruler is the one who guides the people into the right paths and the proper usage of objects" and that the procurement of ordinary articles was "the affairs of menial labourers, and the duties of petty officers".
 Despite this criticism, Duke Yin departed for Tang, but not without excusing himself by saying, "I will inspect the borderlands".
 Zang Xibo did not accompany him, claiming illness.
 Duke Yin showed contrition after Zang Xibo's death in the winter of the same year, saying, "My uncle (Note: Zang Xibo was a brother of Duke Hui.) was resentful of me, the unworthy one.
 I would not presume to forget that."
 Duke Yin granted Zang Xibo a posthumous promotion during his funeral.